TrickLogo

 Clang/LLVM compiler and libraries

 Clang/LLVM can be installed and located manually should your package manager fail to acquire it.
-You can tell Trick where to find Clang/LLVM with the "--with-llvm" configuration option specified below.
+You can tell Trick where to find Clang/LLVM with the "--with-llvm" configuration option specified.
+If the version of Clang/LLVM installed by your package manager doesn't work, see Build Clang and LLVM.

 Java